kataras/build-a-better-web-together/sessions/database.md

 )

 // 2.
 Initialize the database.
+// These are the default values,
-// Replace with your running redis' server settings: db := redis.New(redis.Config{
+// you can replace them based on your running redis' server settings: db := redis.New(redis.Config{
     Network:   "tcp",
     Addr:      "127.0.0.1:6379",